-Amblyopia, commonly referred to as 'lazy eye', is a neurodevelopmental vision disorder marked by reduced visual clarity in one eye, despite the absence of any detectable structural abnormalities.
+Amblyopia is a neurodevelopmental visual disorder characterized by reduced visual acuity not fully explained by structural abnormalities after correction of any underlying ocular pathology.
 It occurs due to abnormal child visual development, wherein the brain is unable to fully process input from one eye, resulting in permanent loss of vision if left untreated.

 This condition affects approximately 2-3% of children, and early detection is necessary because the plasticity of the brain decreases with age, making treatment less effective at a later age.
 Treatment involves restoring binocular vision and vision acuity through a combination of optical, pharmacological, and behavioural management.